 So you've got IP addresses and MAC addresses and subnet masks and default gateways and DNS and ARP and hardware and software.
 How do all these pieces fit together?
 Consider the network below.

 The user of the Windows PC in the Sales department fires up their Web browser so that they can access the company's internal intranet Web servers.
 There's a corporate intranet Web server with company-wide information and one right in the user's department on the same network segment with information for Sales staff.

-Remember that each system has two addresses (logical as in IP address and physical as in MAC address) and in order for one system to communicate with another, it needs to include both of these addresses when it puts a packet together to send to the destination system.
+Remember that each system has two addresses (logical and physical) and in order for one system to communicate with another, it needs to include both of these addresses when it puts a packet together to send to the destination system.

 The Windows PC user wants to look at sales figures for last month on the intranet Web server in their department.
 In the browser URL line they enter:

 Here's what happens:

 - The Windows PC sends a DNS query to the DNS server to get the IP address of the intranet Web server named in the URL (in this case SALES1)

 - The DNS server sends a response back with the IP address of 172.16.0.20

 - The Windows PC uses its subnet mask to see if the received IP address is on the same logical network as it is (i.e. is the network portion of the IP addresses of both SALES1 and the Windows PC the same)